mameau/emularity-wrapper/README.md

 wrapper for emularity, see index.php (yes, yes) for examples of loading titles. nothing here is secured so use at your own risk.
 You can download and upload states from/to your session

 ## setup
-1. clone this repo
+1. clone this repo `git clone --recurse-submodules https://github.com/mameau/emularity-wrapper.git`
-2. clone emularity repo into vendor directory
-2. clone the fancy-ass icons8 set repo into vendor directory
-3. host the site (php required atm)
+2. host the site (php required atm)
-4. add roms and software, update index.php
+3. add roms and software
+4. copy index.example.php to index.php and modify it
-4. play some games
+5. play some games

 ## layout
 ```